2016–17 North Dakota Fighting Hawks women's ice hockey season

-The UND Fighting Hawks women's hockey team represented the University of North Dakota in WCHA women's ice hockey during the 2016-17 NCAA Division I women's ice hockey season.
-On March 29, 2017, The University of North Dakota announced that the women's ice hockey was being terminated due to budget cuts.
+The 2016–17 North Dakota Fighting Hawks women's ice hockey season was the 15th and final season of the UND Fighting Hawks.
+The team represented the University of North Dakota in the 2016-17 NCAA Division I women's ice hockey season.
+On March 29, 2017, the University of North Dakota announced that the women's ice hockey was being terminated due to budget cuts.

+Following the conclusion of the season, eleven players filed a class action discrimination lawsuit against the University alleging violations against Title IX.